CharleneLimKH/EEG/eeg-1-Paper.md

 1) Mean

 Mean represents the average value of the EEG signal across the selected time domain.Changes in the mean may indicate shifts in the baseline or overall amplitude of the signal.
-It can be calculated by using Eq. below:

 2) Variance